cielsys/CarND-Advanced-Lane-Lines/writeup.md

 ### Line finding processing
 Infomation for the 2 lines in held in a Class object CImageLine.
-There is one of these objects per Lef and Right Line The main function for Line finding is handled in a class member function
+There is one of these objects per Left and Right Line The main function for Line finding is handled in a class member function
 ```CImageLine::CalcPolyFit(self, imgIn):```
 This function accepts the preprocessed image and performs the following